nsec/nsec-badge/esp32/components/off_the_addon/ota_README.md

   load into ota 1 and validate it works.
 - Most likely https://github.com/nsec/ctf-addon-prov will take care of that alongside the crypto device and generation of flags.

+## CTF Addon details
+- When the CTF Addon is connected, the `GPIO 12` is grounded and the message "CTF Addon detected" shows in the log.
+- During the boot sequence, `ota_1` partition is checked if the "nsec-ctf-addon" is present.
+- If the firmware "nsec-ctf-addon" is not present in `ota_1`, it flashes the firmware from the CTF Addon external flash.
+- Flashing is really quick, like less than 2 seconds!
+- After flashing, it automagically reboots into the CTF Addon firmware.

+### Blue light (`GPIO 7`) addon behavior
+- When the blue light on the CTF Addon is on, it means that the add-on has been detected.
+- When it's blinking very quickly, it means that the firmware is being copied.
+- When it's blinking at 500ms it means that it can't flash the firmware due to errors (see `ESP_LOGE` outputs); these shouldn't happen outside of provisioning testing.
+- When it's blinking at 1000ms it means that the flash is not detected but the firmware was; this is prolly a hardware failure on the chip side.
+- When it's blinking 3 times and then stays on, it means that it won't flash the firmware from its flash because there's already one present.

+### Update existing addon firmware
+- Disconnect the CTF Addon.
+- Execute `parttool.py erase_partition --partition-name=ota_1`.
+- Execute `idf.py flash monitor` if you want to reset the device to boot from factory firmware.
+- Re-plug the add-on while the esp32s3 is on, then press the `RST` button.
+- Check the logs, upon successful behavior you should see `ota_init: CTF Addon detected` and `ota_actions: Writing to OTA partition 1 from external flash...` and also the blue light will blink very quickly during the copy.
+- The esp32s3 will reboot itself into `ota_1` after the CTF Addon firmware is loaded from the flash.
+- Use the command `firmware_select addon` (available in all firmwares) to boot into the CTF Addon firmware.

 ## Common errors